Giovanna Zinzalla Project

 My research approaches encompass the use of chemistry, biochemistry, biophysics and structural biology.
 The ultimate goal is to develop therapeutic agents to treat human diseases, and new approaches for regenerative medicine.

 We have been focusing on two key molecular machineries: (1) MYC and other members of its Basic-Helix-Loop-Helix-Zipper (bHLHZip) network of transcription factors; and (2) SWI/SNF (BAF) chromatin remodelling complexes.

-Our work on c-MYC is focused on determining: how transcription factor cooperation leads to gene repression; and how the MYC extended network of bHLHLZ transcription factors, i.e., the c-MYC like MONDOA/ChREBP paralogs, regulate metabolism.
+We work on determining: how the MYC transcription factor cooperation leads to gene repression; and how the MYC extended network of bHLHLZ transcription factors, i.e., the c-MYC like MONDOA/ChREBP paralogs, regulate metabolism.

 Our projects on the SWI/SNF complexes are currently directed to understand: how these chromatin remodelling complexes control MYC gene expression; and how the BAF60 and the BAF155/170 subunits, respectively, mediates interactions with diverse transcription factors with roles in cellular processes, such as regeneration, cardiac development and metabolism.
 We are also exploring ways to target the SWI/SNF complexes for the development of new therapies.

 Areas of Expertise

 Organic and Medicinal Chemistry, Biochemistry, Structural Biology, Biochemical and Biophysical Assays, Structure-Based Molecular Design, Protein-Protein Interactions, Drug Discovery, Cancer Research

 - Prof. Don Ayer, Huntsman Cancer Institute, University of Utah, USA

 - Dr Mark Bycroft, University of Cambridge, UK